 Some of my photographs from this project can be found here.
 Some of Colter's photographs can be found on his website here.
 You can read a short photo essay from our project in the Border Chronicle here (en español aquí), and a Q&A about what we do with Dave Maass of the Electronic Frontier Foundation here.
 Research is ongoing.

-In April 2024 we organized an exhibition of work from our project in the courtyard of the ENR2 building on the campus of the University of Arizona in Tucson.
-It included 30 photographs by Colter, a large map (made by Matt Marcus and me, using a dataset originally created by the Electronic Frontier Foundation to which Colter and I have been contributing over the past year), a 20ft. fabricated steel replica surveillance tower (made by Elliot Semonsky and Michael Ramirez), and an online exhibition guide featuring analysis, archival documents, fieldnotes, additional images, bibliographies, and other materials corresponding with the photographs on display.
-This exhibition guide is available on the project website, www.infrastructuresofcontrol.com, and we will be adding materials to this website indefinitely as the project continues.
+In April 2024 we organized the first exhibition of work from our project on the campus of the University of Arizona in Tucson.
+It included 30 photographs by Colter, a large map (made by Matt Marcus and me, using a dataset originally created by the Electronic Frontier Foundation to which Colter and I have been contributing), a 20ft. fabricated steel replica surveillance tower (made by Elliot Semonsky and Michael Ramirez), and an online exhibition guide featuring analysis, archival documents, fieldnotes, additional images, bibliographies, and other materials corresponding with the photographs on display.

 We collaborate with many others.
 Our work so far has been funded by the Confluencenter for Creative Inquiry and the Mellon Foundation, as well as the W.A Franke Honors College; the Graduate & Professional Student Council; the School of Geography, Development & Environment; and the Binational Migration Institute at the University of Arizona.